• Skip to primary navigation

 step by step pictures to make gingerbread cookie dough

-• Once the mix is coming together (don't be afraid if it looks dry, it's normal - it will come together in the end), add the grated lime zest;
+As the mix comes together (don't be afraid if it looks dry, it's normal - it will come together in the end), add the grated lime zest.

 cutting out gingerbread men cookie shapes in rolled out dough